 In 2005, a Department of Justice grant enabled TechMission to start its Safe Families Program, which promotes online safety through providing free training and web-filtering software.
 The TechMission Volunteer Network (ChristianVolunteering.org) was launched the following year.
 In 2007, TechMission introduced UrbanMinistry.org as an effort to use "Web 2.0" technologies to further promote collaboration and resource-sharing between Christian community development ministries.

 Finally, in January of 2008, TechMission acquired City Vision College, an accredited online institution designed to equip urban ministry workers to manage and develop their ministries.
 Since then, college enrollments have grown over 300% and the college has become one of the primary focuses of TechMission's efforts.
 In 2013, TechMission Corps was renamed City Vision Internships to expand the program beyond AmeriCorps funding.
-Now, in 2014, City Vision College is launching a new Master's program in Science, Technology, Society, and Ministry to help prepare the next generation of leaders who wish to serve the poor via technology ministry.
+In 2014, City Vision College launched a new Master's program in Technology and Ministry to help prepare the next generation of leaders who wish to serve the poor via technology ministry, and, in 2015, was renamed City Vision University.
 TechMission is also expanding its consulting efforts to help other organizations replicate its successes,